dmerejkowsky/blog/content/post/2017-04-14-how-i-lint-my-python.md

 # Running mccabe

-For `mccabe` it's the same thing, except I had to write a little bit of code to make sure I get a nice, machine-readable output:
+`mccabe` comes with a `main()` function, but it can only be run on one file.

+So I had to rewrite the main function leveraging the `collect_sources` written earlier.
+While I was at it, I tweaked the output a bit.

 ```python
 # In ci/run-mccabe.py